 Be patient.
 It doesn’t happen overnight.
-Take time to learn about what you’re doing and also netowkr with others in your niche.
+Take time to learn about what you’re doing and also network with others in your niche.
 Don’t let yourself get too overwhelmed and frustrated when things don’t fall into place right away.
 All of that stuff just takes a while.
 If you put in the effort, eventually you’ll probably get some payoff, but know that it takes time.

 What would I do if I were not working from home?

-I’d probably want to be a full time stay at home mom, but most likely I’d be working doing something.
+I’d probably want to be a full-time stay-at-home mom, but most likely I’d be working doing something.
 I’d either have another office job or I’d have started my own business cleaning houses or selling things.
 I’ve always been a little intrigued by real estate, too.

 You can find Anna’s blogs listed below — Make sure to visit her for more ways to earn money online.

-Real Ways to Earn Money Online is a blog updated 4-6 times per week with new reviews of work from home companies, work from home job leads, tips, resources, and scam warnings for readers.
-The point of the site is to provide as legitimate, real work from home information as possible and to provide something for everyone regardless of skills or prior education.
+Real Ways to Earn Money Online is a blog updated 4-6 times per week with new reviews of work-from-home companies, work-from-home job leads, tips, resources, and scam warnings for readers.
+The point of the site is to provide as legitimate, real work-from-home information as possible and to provide something for everyone regardless of skills or prior education.